There is no cure for diabetes. However, treatment can manage the condition and people may be able to reach a stage of diabetes remission.

 However, this is often the last line of treatment.
 Doctors usually reserve it for people with morbid obesity for whom no other treatment options have been successful.

 This type of surgery involves reducing the size of the stomach organ, which helps people feel full after eating.
 Some types of surgery also change a person’s anatomy and may alter hormones that contribute to weight gain.

 No full cure is available for diabetes, but some promising treatment methods are under development.

 Working directly with a capable doctor may help people find treatment options that could put diabetes into remission.

 Types 1 and 2 diabetes are lifelong conditions, but the right treatment measures can help a person with either type live an active and healthy life.

 What is the best way to prevent diabetes?

-There really is no way to prevent type 1 diabetes as it may be genetic or caused by a virus.
+There really is no way to prevent type 1 diabetes as it may be genetic or the result of a virus.

-While type 2 diabetes may also have a genetic tendency, it is greatly affected by lifestyle choices.
-The best way to prevent type 2 diabetes is to eat a healthful diet, including low glycemic fruits and vegetables, maintain a healthy body weight, and engage in regular exercise.Deborah Weatherspoon, PhD, RN, CRNA Answers represent the opinions of our medical experts.
+While type 2 diabetes may also have a genetic tendency, lifestyle choices greatly affect it.
+The best way to prevent type 2 diabetes is to eat a healthful diet, including low-glycemic fruits and vegetables, maintain a healthy body weight, and engage in regular exercise.Deborah Weatherspoon, PhD, RN, CRNAAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.